amvro23/adsorption/README.md

 ```Python
 isotherm = Isotherms()
 ```
-Adjust the values of x and y parameters (the default values are the following).
+Adjust the values of x and y parameters according to your experimental results (the default values are the following).
 ```Python
 isotherm.x = np.array([0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1])
 isotherm.y = np.array([52.64, 72.59, 99.67, 141.79, 182.48, 203.68, 203.56, 204.33, 204.90])